 VIOS website https://vios.science

 Canon Medical Research Europe website https://research.eu.medical.canon

 Candidates must apply via the UoE system “see the click here to apply”.
-The candidate can email Prof. Tsaftaris for inquiries.
-In the latter include a CV, mention this position in the subject, but note that this does not constitute a formal application.
+Ensure that you mention the project title within your statement and in your research proposal and mention your earliest start date.
+The proposal does not need to be longer than two pages.)
+The candidate can email Prof. Tsaftaris for inquiries (include a CV and mention this position in the email subject) but note that this does not constitute a formal application.

 The University of Edinburgh is committed to equality of opportunity for all its staff and students, and promotes a culture of inclusivity.
 Please see details here: https://www.ed.ac.uk/equality-diversity